melladam/melladam.github.io/index.md

 </p>

 <p>
-These results show that Gaming does not just capture attention : it more reliably <strong>turns views into interaction</strong>, confirming its role as one of the most socially engaged ecosystems on YouTube.
+These results show that Gaming does not just capture attention: it more reliably <strong>turns views into interaction</strong>, confirming its role as one of the most socially engaged ecosystems on YouTube.
 </p>